Corporate Governance

 After completing the course, students will be familiar with the main issues in current debates about corporate governance.
 They will be familiar with central theoretical and empirical approaches to understanding corporate governance.
 The course provides a solid background that will allow them to discuss and evaluate corporate governance issues in a professional context.

-After completing the course, students
+After completing the course, students will:

-• know the main challenges in corporate governance
+• Know the main challenges in corporate governance

-• know the main mechanisms used to resolve corporate governance incentive problems
+• Know the main mechanisms used to resolve corporate governance incentive problems

 • Teaching